 GFSmith have been trading as specialty paper merchants from their warehousing and manufacturing base in Hull, East Yorkshire for over 100 years.

-GFSmith source, develop & manufacture some of the most unusual papers for the Graphics and Printing Industries, promoting ne
+GFSmith source, develop & manufacture some of the most unusual papers for the Graphics and Printing Industries, promoting new papers for a wide range of applications.

 These range from simple business cards, to letterheads, folders, promotional brochures, report & accounts, greetings cards & packaging.
 Indeed wherever there is a need for paper there is a need for GFSmith.